ls2716/Pufferfish_DLoM_2024/README.md

-# Testing Pufferfish on the task of training MLP on MNIST dataset
+# Testing Pufferfish on the task of training FCN on MNIST dataset

 Author: Lukasz Sliwinski s1640204@ed.ac.uk

-As a part of assessment for Deep Learing on Manifolds module Spring 2024.
+As a part of the assessment for the Deep Learing on Manifolds module (Spring 2024).

 ### What has been done

-In this directory, I have implemented the [Pufferfish](https://proceedings.mlsys.org/paper_files/paper/2021/hash/94cb28874a503f34b3c4a41bddcea2bd-Abstract.html) algorithm on the task of training MLP on the MNIST dataset.
+In this directory, I have implemented the [Pufferfish](https://proceedings.mlsys.org/paper_files/paper/2021/hash/94cb28874a503f34b3c4a41bddcea2bd-Abstract.html) algorithm on the task of training a fully-connected network (FCN) on the MNIST dataset.
 Description of the files:

-- models.py - contains implementation of full rank mlp, low rank mlp together with implementation of a low rank layer, and the implementation of conversion from full rank network to low rank network.
-Below is a code that converts a single linear layer to a low rank layer
+- models.py - contains implementation of full rank FCN, low rank FCN together with implementation of a low rank layer, and the implementation of conversion from the full rank network to the low rank network.
+Below is a code that converts a single fully-connected linear layer to a low rank layer:

 ```python
 # Get the matrix